AshwinSant5/PerfWatch-Web-Edition/METRICS_EXPLANATION.md

 - Or memory is reserved but not actively accessed
 - Windows can page out less-used memory to make room for other processes

-**Your value:** 1681.4 MB is reasonable - it's the total committed memory.

 ---

 ### Shared Memory (0.0 MB)